 We take your safety seriously!
 To ensure the continued health and safety of Calhoun students and employees, we must all consider our own security, as well as the security of others, a priority when on campus.
 Should a crime occur on campus, Calhoun strongly encourages you to report this crime immediately to the College's Campus Security/Police Department by calling (256) 306-2575.
 For emergencies only call (256) 306-2911 on the Decatur campus or (256) 890-4711 on the Huntsville campus.
-The Decatur campus security office is located in the former ACT building, next to Noble Russell.
+The office of the Director of Calhoun Police is located in building #6 across from the Machine Tool building on the Decatur campus.

 Huntsville Police Department officers are located in the Administrative Office at the Huntsville/Cummings Research Park campus.